 Snapshot Montage

 The advancement of digital tools and sharing services has significantly simplified the process of image editing.
-As students instinctively manipulated images to create snapshot montages, they also unconsciously engaged in the processes of visual recognition, interpretive operations, and narrative expression.
-This course expanded the learning experience beyond the confines of the classroom to the campus environment and further to the digital platform.
-It not only facilitated students’ observation and collection of materials from their local surroundings, allowing them to develop a deeper understanding of their environment, but also encouraged the formation of perceptions related to the environment, arts/design, life, and other cultural legacies.
+As students instinctively manipulated images to create snapshot montages, they also unconsciously engaged in visual recognition, interpretive operations, and narrative expression.
+This course expanded the learning experience beyond the classroom to the campus environment and further to the digital platform.
+It not only facilitated students’ observation and collection of materials from their local surroundings, deepening their understanding of their environment, but also encouraged the formation of perceptions related to the environment, arts and design, life, and cultural legacies.

 VIEW ONLINE